svennergr/writeups/inti/0721/README.md

 content-security-policy: script-src 'nonce-ea99c533295e40c93407e85ff1de9f93'; frame-src https:; object-src 'none'; base-uri 'none';
 ```

-Understanding the CSP:
+Understanding the CSP
 - it allows scripts with the given nonce
 - the nonce is not really bruteforce or guessable
 - it allows frames with the https: scheme
 - it does not allow object, embed or applet tags

 Basically the CSP is protecting the htmledit.php quite good from XSS - however we can include HTML tags and frames into that page.